nikitavoloboev/data/docs/relationships/seduction.md

 4. Don't be narcissistic.
 Us, not just you.
 5. Show love.
 6. Smell nice.
 Look after yourself.
-7. Be interested and fascinated your partner genuinely.
+7. Be interested and fascinated by your partner genuinely.
 Be happier together.

 ## Notes